peterhry/peterhrynkow.com/_drafts/component-api.md

 What UI elements can the user interact with?
 Buttons, text inputs, drop down menus — these are all part of the component's API.

-When distributing versioned components, it's easy to introduce new features but much harder to take them away.